rtaudiolinuxv1-gt/rtal-plugin-suite/README.md

-# RTAL Plugin Suite
+# RTAL Plugin Suite (RTAudioLinux)

-This repository collects the RTAL guitar plugin projects into one build system.
+This repository contains all the RTAL guitar plugin projects into one build system.

 Good plugins enabled by default:
 - rtal-guitar-shadow